eli-rosee/Team5-Software-Engineering/README.md

   9. What happens in server.py?
      - The first thing you enter is the ip address you want
-     - Then server listens for data sent by client
+     - Then server listens for data sent by client or application
-     - After server recieves 2 players from client, it starts generating traffic
+     - After server recieves 2 players from application, it starts generating traffic

+  10. What happens in client.py?
+     - Client talks server and server talks back to client